Release Notes 1.1.0

 If you pass an invalid value for

---image-tag (e.g. an unreachable host, an invalid or non-existent path-component or an invalid or non-existent tag), the
+--image-tag (for example an unreachable host, an invalid or non-existent path-component or an invalid or non-existent tag), the

 nginx-meshctl command will only notify of an error when it verifies the installation.
 The verification stage of deployment may take over 2 minutes before running.